The Evolution of the Storytelling Chair in memory of Reverend Canon Noel Michell Easter day 2018

 Treen Chapel Studio Opens the Door

-for members of the public to meet three artists and makers at work in the studio – part of the Lands End Guild of Artists Open Doors exhibition Saturday 10th September to Sunday 18th September 11am – 5pm Artists will be experimenting and demonstrating the following throughout the week…..
-Jenny Annely will be printing, weaving, knitting and spinning Pat Furley will be weaving, felt making, knitting and hand-sewing with patchwork and slow stitch technique Sara Bevan will be printing and painting
+Members of the public will have the opportunity to meet the three artists and makers at work in Treen Chapel Studio on: Saturday 10th September to Sunday 18th September from 11am – 5pm Artists will be experimenting and demonstrating the following throughout the week…..
+Jenny Annely will be printing, weaving, knitting and spinning Pat Furley will be weaving, felt making, knitting and hand-sewing with patchwork and slow stitch technique Sara Bevan will be printing and painting.

 Identified days for specific focus are: Saturday 10th September - different printing techniques Tuesday 13th September - felt making Wednesday 14th September - spinning Thursday 15th September - knitting Friday 16th September - weaving

-- also interesting weaving and spinning equipment and materials for sale Both Logan Rock Inn and Treen café (opposite studio) serve food and drink - lovely coastal walks
+Finished work will be for sale along with interesting weaving and spinning equipment and materials.
+Both Logan Rock Inn and Treen café (opposite studio) serve food and drink - lovely coastal walks.

 The tapestry of Lorina Bulwer 1901, a stitched voice [Julia Blackburn in Threads – the delicate life of John Craske ISBN 9780224097765]